btcpayserver/btcpayserver-doc/docs/Payjoin.md

 # BTCPay Server Payjoin Guide

 This document explains how to use BTCPay Server's Payjoin feature.
-For a detailed, technical explanation of how payjoin is implemented, check the [Payjoin Specififcations](./Payjoin-spec.md)
+For a detailed, technical explanation of how payjoin is implemented, check [BIP78](https://github.com/bitcoin/bips/blob/master/bip-0078.mediawiki)

 ## Enabling Payjoin as a merchant